digitallyinduced/ihp/Guide/architecture.markdown

 This section tries to answer common questions on where to place your code.
 These are recommendations found by digitally induced to be working well.

-In general remember that all specific web app logic should stay in the `Web/` space.
+In general, remember that all specific web app logic should stay in the `Web/` space.
 The `Application/` space is for sharing code across all your different applications.
 E.g. code shared between your web application and your admin backend.

 ## Directory Structure